iilab/influencemapping-toolbox/workshop/user_needs.md

 ---
-title: "Workshop: Personas / User needs in Investigative Journalism (Miguel Paz) "
+title: "Personas / User needs in Investigative Journalism"
 layout: london
 ---

 _Let's give names to our use cases, as a way to be able to refer to them more targetedly in future conversations._

 **Find people data**